A note from Rev. Mark Bodeker - Updated December 2020

 In this together

-The coming out of a second period of lockdown has done little to improve my mood.
-I miss being able to meet together and worship as a church family.
+Reflecting on our new situation, it is hard to remaim possitive.
+We cannot plan.
+We cannot meet together and worship as a church family.
 I particularly miss being able to sing together.
 I also sense, that for many of us, this period has not been one of slowing down (and taking stock) but rather, about being busier, and getting less done.
-As such I think we are all tired.
+As such, we are all exhausted.
 We see this in terms of our own irritability and lack of patience.
 When we reflect on the way we are and feel, it frustrates us that we are not coping as well as we would like to.
 It seems difficult to break out of this cycle.
 How might we receive God's 'rest' and work together to enable us to cope better with this pandemic?

 What I know to be true, and is one of the deep foundations of Christian faith, is that it is not good for humankind to be alone.
 We are made for love and community by a God who is love.